Career Advice

 As college tuition fees continue to rise, more and more school leavers are rethinking their career options.
 The average cost of tuition for colleges in the UK is £9,250 annually.
 Apprenticeships are becoming an increasingly popular alternative to traditional college degrees.

-A university qualification earns you a Bachelor’s Degree, Master’s Degree or PhD, which could take anywhere between 3 and 8 years to achieve, or even more if you study part-time.
+A university qualification earns you a Bachelor’s Degree, Master’s Degree or PhD, which could take anywhere between three and eight years to achieve, or even more if you study part-time.

 On the other hand, an apprenticeship combines on-the-job training in addition to one day of study per week, which all contributes to obtaining an industry-recognised qualification at the end.
 There are various apprenticeship levels available that equate to different qualification levels, ranging from level 1 (GCSE Pass) to level 5/7 (Bachelor’s and Master’s Degree).
 So, at the end of your apprenticeship, you will be equipped with valuable skills and transferable qualifications to demonstrate your expertise to future employers.
 An apprenticeship takes between 1-5 years to complete depending on your chosen level of education.
 What’s more, you get paid while you learn.